gicodes/app.test.js/README.md

 To successfully write a browser-based test framework, we need to architecture.
 TME or 'test me' will prioritize the following artitectural pattern and rules.

-The first half of these rules (1-3), if applied will implement the rest (4-6).
+The first half of these rules (1-3), if applied, will implement the rest (4-6).

 1. Must be a Node-based CLI framework
 2. Must be basic implementation setup